 Telling a great story is always an effective way to do this.
 Take into consideration the organization’s values, vision and mission and how they tie into your candidates’ experience, values and goals.

-Dress (and be) as professional on video as you would in an in-person interview
+Act as you would in an in-person interview

 When it’s time to interview candidates, it’s important to give the impression that the video interview is just as serious and professional as an in-person interview – even if you’re conducting it from your kitchen with a virtual background.
 This means dressing just like you would in an office environment with your phone off and resources (like their resume, the job posting, culture pitch, your interview questions, list of participants, etc.) ready.
 Close all tabs and have unnecessary devices turned off.

 To provide the best candidate experience, remember to take notes and use the same body language and verbal communication skills you would in person.